edkotkas/hyper-blend/readme.md

 Any file type supported in a `background-image` property will work (like gifs), support for urls is planned.

+Add any of the following properties under `hyperBlend` to customize the plugin!

 ```js
 module.exports = {
   config: {